Do you hate writing cover letters? You’re not alone! Most jobseekers hate writing them. What’s more, most people can’t write them well.

 Hopefully, these 13 tips helped you see your old familiar cover letter in a new light.
 Now you can recognise the awkwardness of pat phrases and unlock the potential of informed word choices.

-If this still sounds a bit far-fetched, check out these 10 cover letter samples from real jobseekers who got hired at prestigious companies.
+If this still sounds a bit far-fetched, check our cover letter examples from real jobseekers who got hired at prestigious companies.
 Knocking a cover letter into shape isn’t the easiest task—but getting the job you want makes it all worth it!

 Need to write a cover letter but don’t know where to begin?
 Check out our Ultimate Cover Letter Guide and get hired fast!